Mondido/mondido-angular/README.md

 Gets called with a callback method as an argument.
 You need to call this function when the payment is ready to be processed, this enables asyncronous setup before the request.

-####success(object)
+####success(transaction)
 **function** An optional callback function that is called after a successful payment.

-Gets called with the newly created object (e.g. a transaction) as an argument.
-See <https://mondido.com/documentation/api> for information on the various objects.
+Gets called with the newly created transaction as an argument.
+See <https://www.mondido.com/documentation/api#transaction> for more information about the transaction object.

 ####error(err)
 **function** An optional callback function that is called after a failed payment.

 Gets called with with an error object as an argument.
-See <https://mondido.com/documentation/api> for a complete list of error messages.
+See <https://www.mondido.com/documentation/api#errors> for a complete list of error messages.

 ####complete(jqXHR, textStatus)
 **function** An optional callback function that is called after the request, regardless of outcome.